Prithvi Narayan Shah: Reign and military career

-When Prithvi Narayan Shah ascended to the throne of Gorkha on 3 April 1743 A.D., it was still a small state.
-He then started to contemplate the methods for turning Gorkha into a huge and strong state.
-He went to Varanasi to gain first-hand knowledge about the neighbouring states and about India to the south.
+When Prithvi Narayan Shah ascended to the throne of Gorkha on 3 April 1743 A.D., it was still a minor regional power.
+He then started to contemplate the methods for turning Gorkha into a vast and strong state.
+He went incognito to Varanasi to gain first-hand knowledge about the neighbouring states and about India to the south.
 During those days, Varanasi was one of the largest trade centres in India where people from different places gathered.
-He met with different types of people and gained valuable understandings regarding the Political and Social conditions of the Indian Sub-Continent.
-In Varanasi, his father-in-law Abhiman Singh, a Thakuri Chief, procured for him some firearms and a quantity of ammunition.
+He met with different strata of people and gained valuable understandings regarding the political and social vulnerabilities of the Indian Sub-Continent.
+In Varanasi, his father-in-law Abhiman Singh, a Thakuri Chief, procured for him some firearms and a quantity of modern ammunition.

 A historical Sanskrit manuscript addressed to King Prithvi Narayan Shah, illustrating the formal communication practices and Brahmanical influence during his reign.

 Nuwakot

 His first attempt at invasion of Nuwakot in 1743 CE failed and his reign began with an immediate military defeat.
-Conquering Nuwakot was essential for the unification, as it lay between Kathmandu and the Gorkha District, making it a vital trading route to Tibet.
+Conquering Nuwakot was essential for the unification, as it lay directly between Kathmandu and the Gorkha District, making it a vital commercial gateway to Tibet.

-On his return to Gorkha from Varanasi, Prithvi Narayan Shah first took steps to defeat Nuwakot in the diplomatic field.
-He entered into friendly alliance with the chiefs of Lamjung, Tanahun and Palpa.
+On his return to Gorkha from Varanasi, Prithvi Narayan Shah first took steps to isolate Nuwakot in the diplomatic field.
+He entered into friendly neutral alliances with the rival chiefs of Lamjung, Tanahun and Palpa.
 This done, Prithvi Narayan Shah sent an army against Nuwakot from three directions.
-The Chief of Nuwakot Kaji Jayanta Rana Magar (former Kaji of Gorkha) knowing that Gorkha is going to attack them in near future had gone to take help from Jaya Prakash Malla, the king of Kantipur.
-Thus Kaji Jayant Rana Magar son Commander of Nuwakot Sankha Mani Rana Magar commanded the Nuwakot army representing his father.
-The Nuwakot army was defeated in 1744 CE and his country passed into the hands of Prithvi Narayan Shah's Gorkhas.
+The Chief of Nuwakot Kaji Jayanta Rana Magar (former Kaji of Gorkha) knowing that Gorkha was going to attack them in near future had gone to secure help from Jaya Prakash Malla, the king of Kantipur.
+Thus Kaji Jayanta Rana Magar's son, Commander of Nuwakot Sankha Mani Rana Magar, commanded the Nuwakot army representing his father.
+The Nuwakot army was routed in 1744 CE and the state passed into the hands of Prithvi Narayan Shah's Gorkha.

 Kirtipur

-Prithvi Narayan Shah's next strategy was to conquer all the places around the Nepal valley, that is, Kathmandu and the neighboring regions, and thereby to create an economic crisis in order that the conquest of Nepal valley might become easier.
-He first attacked Kirtipur, a dependency of Patan and a strategic post commanding the Nepal valley, but was signally defeated (1757).
-He made a narrow escape from the battlefield but his minister Kalu Pande was killed.
-Pande's death meant a great loss to the Gorkhas and it was not until 1763 that they were in a position to resume the policy of conquest.
+Prithvi Narayan Shah's next strategy was to encircle all the positions around the Nepal valley or Kathmandu, and the neighboring regions, and thereby to create a crippling economic blockade in order that the conquest of Nepal valley might become inevitable.
+He first attacked Kirtipur, a dependency of Patan and a strategic post commanding the Nepal valley, but was signally defeated in 1757.
+He made a narrow escape from the battlefield but his trusted commander and prime minister Kalu Pande was killed.
+Pande's death meant an existential loss to the Gorkhas and it was not until 1763 that they were in a structural position to resume the policy of territorial conquest.

 In 1765, Prithvi Narayan Shah attacked Kirtipur again after two humiliating defeats.
 In Kirtipur, King Prithvi Narayan conquered the ancient city on his third attempt.
-The ferocity with which the conquerors had dealt with the natives of Kirtipur struck terror into the hearts of the neighbouring people and made the conquest easier and they won.
+The ferocity with which the conquerors had dealt with the natives of Kirtipur struck terror into the hearts of the neighbouring people and made the final conquest easier by undermining resistance.